Cattell Culture Fair Intelligence Test: Question items

 The Culture Fair tests consist of three scales with non-verbal visual puzzles.
 Scale I includes eight subtests of mazes, copying symbols, identifying similar drawings and other non-verbal tasks.
 Both Scales II and III consist of four subtests that include completing a sequence of drawings, a classification subtest where respondents pick a drawing that is different from other drawings, a matrix subtest that involves completing a matrix of patterns, and a conditions subtest which involves which, out of several geometric designs, fulfills a specific given condition.

-Current use
+Modern use

 The Cattell Culture Fair Intelligence Test (like the Raven's Progressive Matrices) is not completely free from the influence of culture and learning.
 Some high-IQ societies, such as The Triple Nine Society, accept high scores on the CFIT-III as one of a variety of old and new tests for admission to the society.
 A combined minimum raw score of 85 on Forms A and B is required for admission.

 The tests are used by many including Mensa and Intertel, which offer a place in their society to anyone scoring in the top 2% and in the top 1% IQ scores respectively.